AnnshirTech/SauceDemo/README.md

 **********************
 TEST STEP INSTRUCTIONS
 **********************
 Step 1.
-Execute the Page.java file to log in and add to cart with check out completion.
+Execute the Page.exe file to log in and add to cart with check out completion.